bobbydmartino/FATAPP/README.md

 3. I had hit my goal!

 ## Results
 I hit my Goal, and the money went to the charity.
-I still weigh myself regularly.

-Because as they say [what gets measured gets managed!](https://en.wikipedia.org/wiki/Peter_Drucker)
+I still weigh myself regularly, because as they say: [what gets measured gets managed!](https://en.wikipedia.org/wiki/Peter_Drucker)

 Here is a look at the results in the renpho app:
 <br />